itz-nishant/-1915054-/Practical.md

 buzz
 ..........
 ```
-# 10.Program To Print Week of Days Using Switch Case
+# 10. Program To Print Week of Days Using Switch Case
 ```C
 #include <stdio.h>